 Across the street, Caesars Palace’s food court also has a few solid value options such as The Halal Guys, which serves a filling gyro bowl for around $10.
 While at Caesars, ensure to check out the Forum Shops which shares the same Roman theme as the rest of the resort and offers numerous photo ops.

-On the topic of malls, our favorite thing to do near Harrah’s is visiting Venetian and walking through the Grand Canal Shoppes which is among the best malls on the Las Vegas Strip.
+On the topic of malls, my favorite thing to do near Harrah’s is visiting Venetian and walking through the Grand Canal Shoppes which is among the best malls on the Las Vegas Strip.
 The Shoppes provides the illusion of being in Italy, complete with indoor canals with gondolas, a mock St. Mark’s Square, and other impressive theming elements.

 Stopping into O’Sheas and grabbing a Frozen Bailey’s cocktail, which is essentially a boozy malt, is also something to consider.